 \subsection{Datasets}

+We test the hypotheses above on two types of datasets: the first one consists of semi-synthetic datasets for binary classification tasks with explainability ground truth, while the second is a real-world action classification dataset with no explainability ground truth.

-The employed datasets consist of \glspl{tg} whose time-varying topologies describe different types of social interactions.
-We refer to Appendix~\ref*{sec-app:datasets} for a description of each dataset.
-The time-varying node labels $x_{\timeidx,n}\in \{0,1\}$ are produced via a dissemination process simulated with the susceptible-infected model~\cite{Oettershagen2020dissemination}. \glspl{tg} of class $1$ represent a dissemination process.
-In~\glspl{tg} of class $0$ the infected nodes at each time step, originally found via the same dissemination process, are shuffled randomly across the nodes.
-In each dataset the two classes are balanced.
-The choice of the employed datasets is motivated by the presence of ground truths for explainability, but the described analyses are general and could be applied to data from different fields.
+In the first class of datasets, we have~\glspl{tg} whose time-varying topologies describe different types of social interactions.
+The time-varying node labels $x_{\timeidx,n}\in \{0,1\}$ are produced via a dissemination process simulated with the susceptible-infected model~\cite{Oettershagen2020dissemination}. \Glspl{tg} of class $1$ correspond to dissemination processes.
+In~\glspl{tg} of class $0$, instead, the infected nodes found via the same dissemination process are shuffled randomly at each time step.
+In each dataset, the two classes are balanced.